 And if a poster was included within the pages, like the Count Morbida one below, all the better — as long as you could carefully disconnect it from the staples without tearing it too badly.

-Dynamite‘s Kong 3-D poster conceit was such a popular one that they put out a separate poster book in 1979 with art featuring six works of art by DC and Marvel comic-book artist Neal Adams: The Werewolf, The Vampire, The Horse, The Sorcerer, Clown and Skateboard!
+Dynamite‘s Kong 3-D poster conceit was such a popular one that they put out a separate poster book in 1979 featuring six works of art by DC and Marvel comic-book artist Neal Adams: The Werewolf, The Vampire, The Horse, The Sorcerer, Clown and Skateboard!
 The ad copy on the back cover proclaimed, “Watch as the posters seem to jump right off the wall and follow your every move!”
 I sure was transfixed.

 All of these posters that I enjoyed from Dynamite are long gone, likely torn from my walls when I came of age and dreamed of the opposite sex rather than fantastic creatures.
 But what I wouldn’t do to reclaim that B-movie monsters poster from 1976…

 Then, check out more of my celebrity and filmmaker interviews HERE.

 Writing and maintaining IT CAME FROM… is a true labor of love.
 Please consider showing your appreciation and helping to keep the site ad free and free for all (no paywalls) by donating a couple bucks with BUY ME A COFFEE.
 It’s quick and easy!